-- Our team welcomes new ideas and collaboratively problem solves . - We have policies and procedures in place for when staff or faculty disclose a mental health concern. - We make time to share stories as a way to relate to one another. - Colleagues consistently recognize and amplify each others' successes. - The team ensures accessibility needs are accommodated (meeting length, font size, use of zoom chat / video or not). - Our gatherings minimize environmental impact (choosing environmentally friendly food choices, minimizing waste). - Leadership role models wellbeing practices (walking meetings; taking vacation; no after hour emails/ communications). - We have developed equitable and transparent workload guidelines.
+- Our unit welcomes new ideas and collaboratively problem solves. - We have policies and procedures in place for when staff or faculty disclose a mental health concern. - We make time to share stories as a way to relate to one another. - Colleagues consistently recognize and amplify each others' successes. - We accommodate accessibility needs (meeting length, font size, use of zoom chat / video or not). - Our gatherings minimize environmental impact (choosing environmentally friendly food choices, minimizing waste). - Leadership role models wellbeing practices (walking meetings; taking vacation; no after hour emails/ communications). - We have developed equitable and transparent workload guidelines.